 High cholesterol is known to affect people in their later stages of life.
 However, developing such issues in your 20s and 30s is extremely common now, and also ignored by most!
 The chances of getting long term heart diseases are high when you have a high cholesterol level at this age.
 If you’ve been experiencing symptoms such as left-sided chest pain, dizziness, breathlessness or pain in the legs, then you should consult a doctor soon.
 Meanwhile, we tell you all about this lifestyle disease affecting young people.

-Causes For High Cholesterol Levels In Young Age
+Causes Of High Cholesterol Levels In Young Age

 According to the National Institutes of Health, your total cholesterol level should ideally be below 200 mg/dL.
 Anything over 240 mg/dL is considered high .
-This could be because of the following reasons.
+The causes of high cholesterol could include any of the following reasons.

 1. Consuming Saturated Fats & Trans Fats

 If your diet is rich in saturated fats especially meat and full-fat dairy products, your low-density lipoprotein (LDL) or bad cholesterol can become high.
 Additionally, trans fats are normally found in fried and baked foods.
 It can increase your LDL and lower your high-density lipoprotein (HDL) or good cholesterol .

 Packaged and ready to consume foods can also increase the bad cholesterol levels in the body.
 These contain chemicals, preservatives, high amounts of sugar and salt, and of course fat, which adversely affect the functioning of the liver and the heart, leading to multiple diseases including high cholesterol.